 York County real estate off to 'strong start' in 2019

-York County saw an increase in home sales during the first two months of 2019 compared to last year — indicating a "strong start" for the year, according to the Realtors Association of York & Adams Counties.
+York County saw an increase in home sales during the first two months of 2019 compared with last year — indicating a "strong start" for the year, according to the Realtors Association of York & Adams Counties.

 In January and February, 725 homes were sold in York County, a 10 percent increase over the same period in 2018, according to the Realtors association report.